zeptochain/bitcoin-proto/medium/bitcoin-proto-part-3.md

 OK.
 I just gave the game away by shoving it into the title.
 A bit late to say “spoiler alert”, I guess.

 Last time I left the idea hanging that Bitcoin’s consensus rules could perhaps be expressed most effectively using Bitcoin’s own scripting language.
-What should give us additional confidence in this choice is that Bitcoin Script is a language that was explicitly designed for expressing distributed contracts.
+What should give us additional confidence in this choice is that Bitcoin Script is a language that was _explicitly designed_ for expressing distributed __contracts__.
 Surely, it would be impossible to argue that the consensus rules for Bitcoin, when taken together, are anything other than a contract?

 Unfortunately, the present situation is that the contract terms that we expected to agree to is delivered to us as an unordered, highly cross-referenced, constantly changing, “book of codes” written in a language that only a minority actually understand, and which includes a massive dead weight of rules and concerns that have nothing at all to do with the contract.
 You shouldn’t have to suck that up; you wouldn’t just suck that up if your home insurance policy or credit card conditions were delivered to you in that form.
 Surely we deserve better.